glennhenry/cs-notes/docs/database-system/01-relational-data/relational-data.md

 For example, let's consider two tables : `Customers` and `Orders`.

-- The `Customers` table maintains a collection of customer, it has a primary key column called `CustomerID` and another column containing the customer's name.
+- The `Customers` table maintains a collection of customers, it has a primary key column called `CustomerID` and another column containing the customer's name.
 - The `Orders` table contains order data, it has primary key column called `OrderID` and another column `Item ordered`, which specify particular item that was ordered.

 ![Customer order table 1](./customer-order-table-1.png)